 - Eat 4 to 6 small meals a day.
 Smaller, more frequent meals are easier for your stomach to handle.

 - Drink more liquids with your meals.
 Your healthcare provider may recommend liquid meals, such as soup.
 Liquid is easier to digest than solid food.

 - Ask if you should prepare your food in a blender.
 Blended foods are easier to digest.
 Ask for directions on which foods to use and how to blend the food correctly.

 - Ask about vitamins you may need and how to add them to your meals.

 - Do not smoke.
 Nicotine can damage blood vessels, slow your digestion, and make it more difficult to manage your diabetes.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.

 - Do not drink alcohol.
-These may slow your digestion further.
+Alcohol may slow your digestion more.

 - Follow your diabetes treatment plan.
 You may need to check your blood sugar more often.
 High blood sugar levels slow digestion and can make your symptoms worse.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.